 DTS’s commitment to missions is demonstrated through its programs and conferences, which expose students to the diverse nature of missions and the unique opportunities for vocational missionary service.

 Students whose goal is career missions may enroll in the Intercultural Ministries emphasis of the Master of Theology (ThM) degree or the MA in Cross-cultural Ministries (MACM).
-Those particularly interested in Bible translation should consider the Master of Arts (Biblical Exegesis and Linguistics) (MABEL) program, offered jointly with the Graduate Institute of Applied Linguistics (GIAL).
+Those particularly interested in Bible translation should consider the Master of Arts (Biblical Exegesis and Linguistics) (MABEL) program, offered jointly with the Dallas International University (DIU).
 ThM courses are also offered in urban ministries.

 Students in most of the seminary’s master’s-level degree programs are required to take at least one course in the Department of World Missions and Intercultural Studies.
 A number of elective courses are available to students desiring greater exposure to missions issues in North America or abroad.
 Each spring semester, DTS hosts the World Evangelism Conference an annual missions conference which exists to bring glory to God by spurring students on toward the mission of God.